TosbackCgusBridge-Bot/CGUs-versions/Allthingsd/Privacy Policy.md

 Other Information

-"Other Information" is any information that does not reveal your specific identity, such as browser information, app usage data, information collected through cookies and other technologies, demographic information, and aggregated information.
+“Other Information” is any information that does not reveal your specific identity, such as browser information, app usage data, information collected through cookies and other technologies, demographic information, and aggregated information.

 Other Information You Submit